Search

 What Is the Rarest Cory Catfish?

-The rarest species of Cory Catfish is the Leopard Frog CORYDORAS.
+The rare Cory catfish species is the Leopard Frog CORYDORAS.
 It has a unique pattern that makes it stand out from other species of Corydoras.
 It is not commonly found in pet shops, so it usually needs to be ordered from specialist breeders or fish suppliers.

 Can Punctatus Cory Catfish Live with Bettas?